Configuration file

 Input

 An input section defines a source (related to an input plugin).
-Here we will describe the base configuration for each input section.
-Note that each input plugin may add it own configuration keys:
+Each section has a base configuration.
+Each input plugin can add it own configuration keys:

-The Name is mandatory and it lets Fluent Bit know which input plugin should be loaded.
-The Tag is mandatory for all plugins except for the input forward plugin (as it provides dynamic tags).
+The Name is mandatory and defines for Fluent Bit which input plugin should be loaded.
+Tag is mandatory for all plugins except for the input forward plugin which provides dynamic tags.

 Example input